samchon/nestia/packages/core/README.md

 Super-fast validation decorators for NestJS.

-  - 15,000x faster request body validation
+  - 20,000x faster request body validation
-  - 100x faster JSON response, even type safe
+  - 200x faster JSON response, even type safe
   - Do not need DTO class definition, just fine with interface

 `@nestia/core` is a transformer library of NestJS, supporting super-fast validation decorators, by wrapping [typia](https://github.com/samchon/typia).
-Comparing validation speed with `class-validator`, [typia](https://github.com/samchon/typia) is maximum **15,000x times faster** and it is even much safer.
+Comparing validation speed with `class-validator`, [typia](https://github.com/samchon/typia) is maximum **20,000x faster** and it is even much safer.

 Furthermore, `@nestia/core` can use pure interface typed DTO with **only one line**.
 With `@nestia/core`, you don't need any extra dedication like defining JSON schema (`@nestjs/swagger`), or using class definition with decorator function calls (`class-validator`).
 Just enjoy the superfast decorators with pure TypeScript type.